 - Look down through the clear windows of a helicopter on a tour with Héli-Tremblant, which takes up to three passengers.
 Choose from a ten-minute experience with views over downtown Ottawa, Parliament Hill and Rideau Hall, or the full 30-minute tour which adds on the beautiful Gatineau region.

-- If you prefer a more vintage option, you can fly over the city in an authentic 1930s biplane with Ottawa Biplane Adventures (up to two passengers).
+- If you prefer a more vintage option, you can fly over the city in an authentic 1930s biplane with Ottawa Aviation Adventures (formerly Ottawa Biplane Adventures) (up to two passengers).
 The company also offers tours in small Cessna airplanes that are more suitable for families or groups of up to three passengers.

 Take a day trip (1.5-hour drive) to Gananoque, Ontario, to view the unique Thousand Islands region from above.
 1000 Islands Helicopter Tours takes you over the many islands found in this section of the St. Lawrence River, as well as the five bridges that connect Canada and the United States.
 Special group and FIT packages include views of island castles, shipwrecks and a light meal.